Procrastination: Is Procrastination the Thief of Time?

 The consequences of procrastination will be more severe when what it is that you are procrastinating about holds more meaning.
 Whatever pain exists that is preventing us from taking action towards what we desire in any given moment will be more easily overcome when the source of the desire is inspired internally from motivation that aligns with our deepest values.

-If there is no reason or purpose for us to act would procrastination have a chance to breathe?
+If there is no reason or purpose for us to act does procrastination have a chance to breathe?
 I would suggest that it is likely that it wouldn’t.
 If that’s the case there must be purpose in procrastination.

 If there is purpose but purpose that arises from a need to meet someone else’s expectations or an externally inspired source, i.e., not aligned with our core values, then what is the purpose of procrastination.
 I would suggest that if there is procrastination that exists in these situations the purpose of it is to understand the meaning better before we proceed to act.